over the Easter holidays

-It’s easy to assume that the warm grease left in your pan or roasting dish after cooking a delicious Christmas dinner would be okay to pour down the sink, and that if you wash it with soapy water it will be fine.
+It’s easy to assume that the warm grease left in your pan or roasting dish after cooking a delicious Easter roast dinner would be okay to pour down the sink, and that if you wash it with soapy water it will be fine.
 However, Fats Oils and Greases (FOGs) may seem like liquid when poured down the sink, but they cool and harden after being washed away and can lead to the creation of the dreaded fatberg.
-Fatbergs are a combination of FOGs with sanitary waste such as wet wipes and are not pretty.
-FOGs should never be washed down the sink, especially over the festive season!
+Fatbergs are a combination of FOGs and sanitary waste, such as wet wipes, and are not pretty.
+FOGs should never be washed down the sink, especially over the Easter holidays.

 Wastewater blockages and our environment

 When FOGs combine with wipes and other sanitary items that shouldn’t be flushed down the toilet, blockages can form in our homes, businesses, public sewer network and wastewater treatment plants.
 These blockages can even lead to overflows of sewage that can damage the environment.
-Thousands of expensive blockages are cleared from the Irish public wastewater network every year.
+It’s not just greases from cooking we need to be careful of pouring down the drain.
+Many products contain fats and oils and should be handled carefully while being disposed of, including gravy and other sauces, food scrapings, mayonnaise and salad dressings, ground coffee and loose tea leaves, ice-cream and dairy products.
+When and where you can stick, these items in the bin rather than down the sink.

-So what can we do to avoid a Christmas drain disaster?
+So what can we do to avoid an Easter drain disaster?

-So what can we do to avoid a Christmas drain disaster?
+So what can we do to avoid an Easter drain disaster?

 Cool, collect, bin